Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 \subsubsection{Overview}

-Since RL allows us to use any non-differentiable function for modeling the rewards, one might suspect that there may be better solutions than simply replicate the behavior of self-supervised learning loss.
-Indeed, there is a clear mismatch between how the models are trained (i.e., on losses) and how they are evaluated (i.e., on metrics) \shortcite{ranzato16}: an emerging line of research is focusing on the use of metrics as reward functions for generative learning.
+RL can be formalized and studied as an objective maximization problem.
+In this subsection we will discuss how this type of formalization can be applied to generative AI.
+Since RL allows us to use any non-differentiable function for modeling the rewards, it could be the case that simply replicating the behavior of a self-supervised learning loss is not the optimal solution.
+For example, \shortciteA{ranzato16} point out the mismatch between how deep learning models are trained (i.e., on differentiable losses) and how they are commonly evaluated (i.e., on non-differentiable metrics): an emerging line of research is focusing on the use of non-differentiable metrics as reward functions for generative learning capturing a variety of requirements and constraints.